How to Build an Effective Author Platform

 Remember, quality trumps quantity.
 You’ll find far more success with a small platform that reaches the right readers than an expansive platform that never quite engages anyone.

 So get clear about what you write and who you write for, then focus on building an author platform that amplifies your unique creative work to the readers who are most likely to enjoy it.
-Go slow and promote your work with a genuine desire to serve readers, and you’ll develop an author platform that will see you thrive in your creative career.
+Go slowly and promote your work with a genuine desire to serve readers, and you’ll develop an author platform that will see you thrive in your creative career.

 Kristen Kieffer